 As part of this practice, Samson also advises on blockchain / distributed ledger technology, the insolvency of financial services firms, court proceedings in support of arbitrations, jurisdiction disputes and the conflict of laws.

-- Inns of Court School of Law, London, Bar Professional Training Course
+- Bar Professional Training Course, Inns of Court School of Law

 - Barrister, qualified in England & Wales

-- Law Debenture Trust Corp Plc v Ukraine EWHC 655 (Comm); EWHC 1902 (Comm); EWCA Civ 2026; Supreme Court UKSC 2018/0191 / UKSC 2018/0192.
-Acting for Law Debenture as note trustee on its US$3bn plus claim for Ukraine's eurobond default in December 2015.
-The case raises many complex issues, including the capacity of a sovereign state to contract, the test under agency law to ascertain if a government minister has authority to act for a sovereign state, duress, and the interaction of English law with international law such as treaties, the UN Charter and the doctrine of countermeasures.
-The case began in the High Court and subsequently was appealed to the Court of Appeal and the Supreme Court
+- Acting for an investment trust as note trustee on its US$3 billion+ claim for Ukraine's eurobond default in December 2015.
+The case raises many complex issues, including the capacity of a sovereign state to contract and the test under agency law to ascertain if a government minister has authority to act for a sovereign state.
+The case began in the High Court and subsequently was appealed to the Court of Appeal and the Supreme Court where it is pending.

 - Advising a major bank on closing out derivatives transactions pursuant to an ISDA Master Agreement with an insolvent hedge fund.